flexgrid2vec: Learning Efficient Visual Representations Vectors: Related Work

 \subsection{Graph Neural Networks.}

 GCN aims to generalise the CNN to accommodate the non-euclidean graph data.
 GCN includes spectral and non-spectral representations.
-Spectral representations depend on graph polynomial, eigenvalues, and eigenvectors.
+Spectral representations depend on graph polynomial, eigenvalues, and eigenvectors \cite{kolykhalova2020automated,morisi2016hierarchical}.
 This process requires extreme computations and results in structure-dependent representations \cite{zhou2018graph}.
 Non-spectral GCN approaches operate directly on graph spatial neighbours.
 They adapt with vary-sized neighbourhoods to preserve the advantage of local invariance of the CNN \cite{duvenaud2015convolutional}.
 GCN models have utilised in different computer vision tasks such as spatiotemporal graph for video analyses \cite{wang2018videos,gao2018watch}, action recognition \cite{yan2018spatial,gao2019changsheng}, and person re-identification \cite{shen2018person}.
 GCN is combined with Recurrent Neural Networks on cyclic variations of directed graphs to model moving objects \cite{fan2017sanet}.
+GCN has been combined with Haar transforms \cite{li2020fast,wang2020haar}, attention mechanism \cite{velivckovic2017graph}, Bayesian networks \cite{atzeni2021modeling}, adversarial auto-encoders \cite{pan2018adversarially}.
 GCN is also utilised with Siamese networks for object tracking \cite{gao2019graph,cui2018spectral,BertinettoVHVT2016Fully}.
 However, to our knowledge, no GCN work considers the whole image representation.
 This paper proposes to encode the 2D image into a feature vector based on flexibly constructed grid-graphs.